Contact WiseGuides at 234-466-0482

 All of our study packages come with a GUARANTEE TO PASS.
 We have helped candidates pass the EA Exam on the first try for twenty years.
 We know what it takes to pass this exam and hence we coach our exam candidates to follow certain study protocols.

-Over the past five years, we have had only three (yes, just three) exam candidates exercise their guarantee because they did not pass one part of the IRS Enrolled Agent Exam.
+Over the past seven years, we have had only three (yes, just three) exam candidates exercise their guarantee because they did not pass one part of the IRS Enrolled Agent Exam.
 Please note that we are not saying all but three of our candidates passed the EA Exam.
 The only honest inference that can be drawn from that statistic is that only three of our candidates who did not pass the EA Exam had followed our study protocols and yet they still did not pass.
 That's a pretty good track record, wouldn't you agree?

 The IRS Enrolled Agent Exam continues to be more difficult each year.
 We recognize that IRS EA Exam candidates have a variety of professional experience (some with no tax preparation experience and some with years of tax preparation experience).
 Hence, our Internet eLessons are more comprehensive than most of our colleagues' products.
 In other words, we strive to provide very economical study materials that will meet the needs of all exam candidates.
 If candidates find that they are able to answer the Study Questions without referring to the respective content in the eLessons (all questions are linked to an eLesson), they have the option to progress through the study materials more expediently.